Global Trends — Exegens® Strategic Kaizen

 Trend Categories7 Macro Forces · Geopolitical · Economic · Tech · ESG

-SK ImplicationCLW Impact · Every trend quantified in KAIZENshiro terms
+SK ImplicationCLW Impact · Every trend grounded in verified data

 7 Macro ForcesGeopolitical · Economic · Tech · ESG · Labour · Capital · Trade